wblabio/wgact/src/readme.txt

 = 1.10.9 =

 * New: Filter for custom brand taxonomy
+* New: Added payment gateway usage and successful redirect stats to free version
 [//]: # fs_premium_only_begin
 * Tweak: Better handling of saving partial refund hits in the db
 [//]: # fs_premium_only_end